Hospice at home

 Pendleside recognises that many people, when faced with a life-limiting illness, want to be cared for at home.
 Our hospice at home team works in the community delivering care according to each person's needs and family circumstances.

-We work in collaboration with GPs, district nurses, Macmillan nurses and social care providers to offer nursing care, a night-sitting service, respite, emotional support, and, in some circumstances, personal care, to people over 17 years of age, meaning that staying at home can be a reality.
+We work in collaboration with GPs, district nurses, Macmillan nurses and social care providers to offer nursing care, a night-sitting service, respite, emotional support, 24 hour care where appropriate and, in some circumstances, personal care, to people over 17 years of age, meaning that staying at home can be a reality.

 How can I access Hospice at Home?